roverwing/RoverWingHardware/docs/features/power.rst

 Note that 5V converter is capable of producing 4A output.
 Some of it is used by on-board electronics, leaving about 3.5A  available for  servos and NeoPixel LEDs.

-Power Indicators
+Indicator LEDs
 ================
 RoverWing contains two LED indicators.
 There is a small green LED next to the power connector; it lights up whenever RoverWing is powered.

-In addiiton,  RoverWing also  contains an internal small NeoPixel LED next to the servo port.
-Normally it blinks green (about 4 times per second) to indicate that RoverWing firmware is running.
-If the battery voltage drops below preset limit, it turns red to warn the user.
+In addition,  RoverWing also  contains an internal small NeoPixel LED next to the servo port.
+Normally it blinks green (about 4 times per second) to indicate that RoverWing firmware is running (except during the IMU calibration).
+If the battery voltage drops below preset limit, this LED  turns red to warn the user.
 The battery level cutoff and LED brightness  can be changed as described in |library-guide|.
 Other than that, the internal NeoPixel LED can not be controlled by  the user.